decades of self portrait

 It traces the influence of David Attie’s seminal Russian Self Portraits taken as part of a 1976 United States Information Agency exhibition in Kiev through to contemporary images.

-Attie was the first photographer to recognize the wider potential of handing control of the moment an image is captured to the person being photographed.
-He died in 1982 and his images have not been exhibited since 1979, and have never before been shown outside of the US.
+Attie was the first photographer to recognise the wider potential of handing control of the moment an image is captured to the person being photographed.
+He died in 1982, and his images have not been exhibited since 1979 and have never before been shown outside of the US.

-Brian Homer is a photographer, designer, and writer.
-He was part of the original Handsworth Self Portrait project in 1979 and also co-founded Ten8 international photography magazine.
+Brian Homer is a photographer, designer and writer.
+He was part of the original Handsworth Self Portrait project with Derek Bishton and John Reardon in 1979, and also co-founded Ten8 international photography magazine.

-He has co-curated many self-portrait photography projects with Timm Sonnenschein, Graham Peet and others including for the opening of the Library of Birmingham and as part of the celebration of the 50th Anniversary of Telford.
-He is an active photographer on the jazz scene and is currently collaborating with the Jazz research Group at BCU on a project exploring the everyday lives of jazz musicians and how they make a living.
+He has co-curated many self-portrait photography projects with Timm Sonnenschein, Graham Peet and Brendan Jackson, including for the opening of the Library of Birmingham and as part of the celebration of the 50th Anniversary of Telford.
+He is an active photographer on the jazz scene and is currently collaborating with the Jazz Research Group at BCU on a project exploring the everyday lives of jazz musicians and how they make a living.